michaelgdev/redis-cluster-jedis/docker/HELP.md

 ## Start Redis Cluster configuration in Docker (3 Master+3 Slave)

 # Step 1.
-Determine IP address of Docker Host machine
+Determine the IP Address of the Docker Host Machine
-Put found address in docker-compose.yml in the param 'cluster-announce-ip' and for the Step 3
+Put YOUR found address in `docker-compose.yml` and `HELP.md`.
-## EXECUTE IT
+## Execute the Script
 ```Bash
 ./update-ip.sh
 ```